The TBI rehabilitation process helps activate the brain’s natural healing process so that you can recover as quickly as possible.

 All of this makes speech therapy a vital part of TBI rehabilitation.

 Continuing TBI Rehabilitation at Home

-Unfortunately, going to an outpatient clinic two or three times per week will not get you as many results as you need.
+Going to an outpatient clinic two or three times per week will simply serve as a guide for your continuing rehabilitation at this point.

 To ensure the best recovery possible, you must practice at home every day the exercises you learn at therapy.
 If you struggle with memory problems, have your therapist write you a home exercise sheet to help you remember exactly how to do them.

 There are also home therapy devices, such as FitMi, which walk you through exercises in a fun and engaging way.
 Many patients find that these devices help them stay motivated in a way that hand-out sheets do not.